dvho/InstaShare-mobile-app/README.md

 _________________________

 #### Notes
-This backend of this project was built using Turbo 360.
+The backend of this project was built using Turbo 360.
 To learn more, click here: https://www.turbo360.co After cloning into repo, cd to project root directory and create a .env file.
 This file requires a TURBO_APP_ID and SESSION_SECRET keys:

 ```
 TURBO_ENV=dev